 Several modal options are available to support the mobility of freight depending on what is being transported, the concerned distance, and modal availability.
 Freight modal options are more diversified than passengers considering the variety of cargoes, including raw materials, parts, finished goods, and food (perishable) products.
 Unlike passengers, different types of cargo often require different conveyances, which precludes uniformity.

 - Truck.
-Trucks are highly flexible vehicles able to carry almost every type of cargo over short to medium distances.
-Package trucks are commonly used in urban freight distribution since they carry various cargo (in boxes or pallets) servicing a fluctuating demand.
-Less than truckload (LTL) carriers usually consolidate and deconsolidate loads coming from different customers, which is common in the parcel carrying business.
-Truckload (TL) transportation carries large volumes that have been broken down into the largest possible truckload unit; several truckloads are required to fulfill an order.
+Trucks are highly flexible vehicles that carry almost every type of cargo over short to medium distances.
+Package trucks are commonly used in urban freight distribution since they carry various cargo (in boxes or pallets), servicing a fluctuating demand.
+Less-than-truckload (LTL) carriers usually consolidate and deconsolidate loads coming from different customers, which is common in the parcel carrying business.
+Truckload (TL) transportation carries large volumes broken down into the largest possible truckload unit; several truckloads are required to fulfill orders.
 The variety of modal options is related to the technical requirements to carry specific cargoes such as bulk, liquids, or containers.
 Trucks using chassis are able to carry domestic (usually 53 feet in North America) and ISO containers (20 and 40 feet).

 - Rail.
 A unit train carries the same cargo between one origin and one destination, with several carload configurations possible depending on what is being carried.
 There can be unit trains for coal, grain, cars, or containers; they carry a single commodity.
 Trains can also be assembled with different carloads servicing different customers, origins, and destinations.
 However, this is more costly and time-consuming.
-Containerization had significant impacts on rail transportation and spurred the development of intermodal rail services.
-The first concerns trailers on flatcars (TOFC) where a complete truckload is loaded on purposely designed flatcar (“RoadRailers” are an adaptation of this principle).
+Containerization significantly impacted rail transportation and spurred the development of intermodal rail services.
+The first concerns trailers on flatcars (TOFC), where a complete truckload is loaded on purposely designed flatcars (“RoadRailers” are an adaptation of this principle).
 Such modal use has declined substantially.
 The second involves carrying domestic containers on well cars that are also designed to carry ISO containers.
 Unit trains are common for the transport of containers between large gateways and inland centers.